Welcome to the Havering Talking Therapies Service

 Symptoms of obsessive compulsive disorder (OCD)

-If you have OCD, you'll usually experience frequent obsessive thoughts and compulsive behaviours.
+you'll usually experience frequent obsessive thoughts and compulsive behaviours.

 An obsession is an unwanted and unpleasant thought, image or urge that repeatedly enters your mind, causing feelings of anxiety, disgust or unease.

-A compulsion is a repetitive behaviour or mental act that you feel you need to do to temporarily relieve the unpleasant feelings brought on by the obsessive thought.
+A compulsion is a repetitive behaviour or mental act that you feel

-For example, someone with an obsessive fear of being burgled may feel they need to check all the windows and doors are locked several times before they can leave their house.
+obsessive fear of being burgled may feel they need to check all the

 Women can sometimes have OCD during pregnancy or after their baby is born.
 Obsessions may include worrying about harming the baby or not sterilising feeding bottles properly.
 Compulsions could be things such as repeatedly checking the baby is breathing.